 For example, when an employee or customer receives an item made by ABC Corp., there may be tags affixed throughout the packaging that provides information such as dimensions, color code, and who they need to contact about questions about the product.

-Another example is that an auto manufacturer may start using batch numbers instead of model numbers and build dates.
+Another example is that an auto manufacturer may use batch numbers instead of model numbers and build dates.
 This way, they can sell units with unknown production statuses without fear that they will be sold as new when they were mistakenly marked as used.

 Batch ticket template